Destination Sturgeon Bay News

 February is also a great time to go ice fishing, as you can catch, bluegill, perch, bass, walleye, brown trout, northern pike and perch, especially in Green Bay.
 You may have to lure the fish from the deep water, and using jigging raps that are tipped with minnow can lead to a successful day’s fishing.

 March is a great month if you’re ice fishing for walleye, brown trout and northern pike in Sturgeon Bay.
-In April, you’ll be able to start fishing the open water for the early brown trout in spring in both Sturgeon Bay and Door County.
+In April, you’ll be able to start fishing the open water for the early brown trout in spring in both Sturgeon Bay and in other parts of Door County.

 Places to Go